API Reference

 Returns a newly allocated builder message.

-• num_first_segment_words (int) – Size of the first segment to allocate in the message (in words ie. 8 byte increments)
+• num_first_segment_words (int) – Size of the first segment to allocate (in words ie. 8 byte increments)

 _DynamicStructBuilder